pquiring/javaforce/projects/jfnetboot/readme.txt

 Provides :
   - TFTP server for the clients to load the boot system.
-  - NFS server for the root file system.
-  - Each client has persistent file caching on server.
+  - Each client has persistent file caching on server (mount overlays)

 Each client's connection to the NFS server maintains a cache of changed (written) files.
 This allows unlimited clients to run off of one NFS file system.